 So, when stacking products and services for local businesses what do we look at?

-Advertising Services: Do potential customers know about you?
+Advertising services: Do potential customers know about you?customer journey advertising services

-The awareness portion of the customer lifecycle is influenced by a local business’s ability to effectively advertise.
+Customer journey awareness is influenced by a local business’s ability to effectively advertise.
 Advertising can include everything from traditional to digital.
 Once a consumer knows about a local business, it is more likely that they will look for more information about the business.

 A customer just heard your radio ad, saw your Facebook advertisement, or noticed your billboard advertisement and they are interested in buying something from your business.
 A customer will search for your business online looking for a store location, hours of operation, or a phone number to call to get in touch.